 The Transportation Manager is responsible for authorizing transportation services in accordance with Medicaid policy and as supported on the MCO-provided Grid.
-The Transportation Manager is responsible for ensuring adherence to the guidelines below for Non-Medical Transportation.
+The Transportation Manager is responsible for ensuring adherence to the guidelines below for Non-Medical Transportation, which include assigning the most medically appropriate, cost-effective mode of transportation.
+Enrollees have freedom of choice regarding the transportation provider within the assigned mode (e.g. ambulette, taxi, public transportation, etc.).